Cachaça: Production

-Cachaça, like rum, has two varieties: unaged (branca, "white" or prata, "silver") and aged (amarela, "yellow" or ouro, "gold").
-White cachaça is usually bottled immediately after distillation and tends to be cheaper.
-Some producers age it for up to 12 months in wooden barrels to achieve a smoother blend.
-It is often used as an ingredient in caipirinha and other mixed beverages.
-Dark cachaça, usually seen as the "premium" variety, is aged in wood barrels and is meant to be drunk neat.
-It is usually aged for up to 3 years, though some ultra-premium cachaças have been aged for up to 15 years.
-Its flavour is influenced by the type of wood the barrel is made from.
+The name "cachaça" is legally protected; it can only be produced in Brazil, where, according to 2007 figures, 1500000000 L are consumed annually, compared with 15000000 L outside the country.
 In Brazil, there are regions where fine pot still cachaça is produced, such as Salinas in Minas Gerais state, Chã Grande in Pernambuco state, Paraty in Rio de Janeiro state, Monte Alegre do Sul in São Paulo, Luiz Alves in Santa Catarina state, and Abaíra in Bahia state.
 Nowadays, producers of cachaça can be found in most Brazilian regions, and in 2011, there were over 40,000 of them.

-Heavy metals
+Variations

+Cachaça can sometimes be aged in a solera style.
+Cachaça that is clear in color (whether aged or unaged) can be called (branca, "white" or prata, "silver") and aged cachaça that keeps its color can be called (amarela, "yellow" or ouro, "gold").

+By far, the most produced cachaça is "industrial" cachaça, which is distilled on a continuous column still, and is far more neutral in flavor.
+Artisanal cachaça is produced on a pot still, and is associated with more flavor and a higher quality product.